Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 #### Contact Page:

-1. Used www.w3schools.com to look up bootstrap forms and found one that I ended up copying the basic code structure and bootstrap from.
+1. Used www.w3schools.com to look up bootstrap forms and found one that I ended up using the basic bootstrap code from.
 2. Edited code to my own liking for the form.
 3. Changed only a small amount of Bootstrap CSS.
 The bootstrap CSS already added was fully responsive so didn’t need to edit/add much.